Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-conventional-commits.md

 - `feat`: A new feature
 - `fix`: Fixed a bug
 - `perf`: Code changes that improve performance
-- `refactor`: A code change that's not particularly a bug or new feature
+- `refactor`: A code change that's not mainly a bug or new feature
 - `revert`: Revert a previous commit
-- `style`: Changes to styling like white-space, formatting, semi-colons)
+- `style`: Changes to styling like white space, formatting, semi-colons)
 - `test`: Add or fix tests

 ## Some examples

-Let's look at some samples, as they give the best understanding of what's going on.
+Let's look at some samples, as they best understand what's going on.

 In the example below, we see a new feature being introduced.
 It also states some more details in the body and references a ticket which can be set to #done.